-Always on the lookout for the best new restaurants in Singapore?
+Always on the lookout for the best restaurants in Singapore?
 Us too!
-We are always on the hunt for somewhere new to eat – here are some of the recent restaurant openings in 2020.
+We are always on the hunt for a new café or restaurant to check out – here are some of the best most recent restaurant openings from 2020

 What a year 2020 has been!
 We couldn’t go out for ages during Circuit Breaker (so we baked a lot of bread) and cooked at home and got food deliveries.
 But when we could go out, we went to town on all the new restaurants and cafes that opened!
 Here are some notable new restaurant openings to add to your list…